Classical Music at Woodmere

 $28 ($18 members)

-Enjoy songs and instrumental selections from the music room of Eleanor "Nelly" Parke Custis Lewis, George Washington's step-granddaughter.
-Includes narration about her music teacher, vocal exercises, and performances for her Grandfather-President's most valued guests in Philadelphia just after the end of the Revolutionary War.
-Musical selections from the Francis Hopkins Collections of early American music will transport audiences into the history of Philadelphia, and early colonial and early federal American culture.
+Songs and instrumental selections from the music room of Eleanor "Nelly" Parke Custis Lewis, George Washington's step-granddaughter, including selections from the Francis Hopkins Collections of early American music.
+The concert includes narration about Nelly's music teacher, vocal exercises, and performances for her Grandfather-President's most valued guests in Philadelphia, just after the end of the Revolutionary War.